vLLM

 KV Cache

-A memory buffer that stores previously computed key and value tensors during autoregressive language model inference to avoid redundant recalculation for each new token.
+A buffer that stores previously computed key and value tensors during autoregressive generation, so each new token only requires computing one step of attention instead of replaying the whole sequence.

 Batch Inference